 The basic outdoor workout exercises like pull-ups, push-ups, and sprints get boring fast.

 And a bored body doesn’t get fit.

-So, we’ve been forced to get creative, making up exercises that incorporate elastic bands, each other’s bodyweight, stones, logs, steps, circuits, and hills and more.
+So, we’ve been forced to get creative, making up exercises that incorporate elastic bands (one of Kim’s 15 Favorite Travel Essentials), each other’s bodyweight, stones, logs, steps, circuits, and hills and more.

 ✗ …But You Don’t Always Want to Have to Be Creative

 Sometimes we’d prefer not to have to brainstorm outdoor workout exercises.
 We’d rather pick up a heavy barbell a few times and be over with it.
 There are also far fewer books, blogs, and other resources with inspiration and info on working out outside.

 We spend most of our days cooped-up, staring at computers, so the opportunity to get out and get fresh air is the vitamin we need to keep us from losing our minds.